-The global changes that have become apparent in the meantime (global change), the main effects of which are summarized in ► Fig. M-3, include in particular the changes in the chemical composition of the atmosphere.
+The global changes that have become apparent in the meantime (global change and climate warming), the main effects of which are summarized in ► Fig. M-3, include in particular the changes in the chemical composition of the atmosphere.
 The increase in CO2 and also in other trace gases (CH4, N2O, CFCs, etc.) must lead to a change in the equilibrium of the Earth's radiation budget.
-The seasonal fluctuations through the seasons in the northern hemisphere, shown by the so-called Mauna Loa curve (◘ Fig. M-4), have been known for a long time, but the steady increase in CO2 content from about 280 ppm (in pre-industrial times) to currently about 410 ppm CO2 is detectable worldwide.
+The seasonal fluctuations through the seasons in the northern hemisphere, shown by the so-called Mauna Loa curve (◘ Fig. M-4), have been known for a long time, but the steady increase in CO2 content from about 280 ppm (in pre-industrial times) to currently (2021/22) about 420 ppm CO2 is detectable worldwide.
 The fact that, in addition to this, other global material cycles are now also undergoing a change as a result of growing anthropogenic activities has so far been taken less notice of.
 Fig. M-5 compares the natural N fixation with that caused by humans.

 Fig. M-3 The components of global change.
 The thick arrows indicate strong effects (modified after Vitousek 1994).